cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

    Decoding can be done by a succession of modulo and substraction operations.
 I.e. SS = n mod 60, MM = ((n - SS) / 60) mod 60, etc.

 * subject.
-The 'subject' field is restricted to specifying the value of the common name.
-By RFC 7925 an IoT subject is identified by either an EUI-64 for clients, or by a FQDN for servers.
-An EUI-64 mapped from a 48-bit MAC address is encoded as a CBOR byte string of length 6.
+In the general case, the sequence of 'RelativeDistinguishedName' is encoded as CBOR array of CBOR maps, where each AttributeType is encoded as a CBOR int and each AttributeValue is encoded as a CBOR byte string.
+If only a single 'RelativeDistinguishedName' is present, the array is omitted and issuer is encoded as a CBOR map.
+If the RelativeDistinguishedName contains a single AttributeTypeAndValue containing an utf8String encoded 'common name' , the AttributeValue is encoded as a CBOR text string.
+If the utf8String encoded 'common name' contains an  EUI-64 mapped from a 48-bit MAC address it is encoded as a CBOR byte string of length 6.
 Other EUI-64 is encoded as a CBOR byte string of length 8.
-A FQDN is encoded as a CBOR text string.

 * subjectPublicKeyInfo.
 The 'algorithm' field is encoded as a CBOR int (see {{iana}}).
 The 'subjectPublicKey' field is encoded as a CBOR byte string.
 Public keys of type id-ecPublicKey are point compressed as defined in Section 2.3.3 of {{SECG}}.